Oregon vs. Colorado NCAA Football Odds, Plays and Insights | October 30, 2021

 Colorado Stats and Trends

+- So far this season Colorado has two wins against the spread.

-- Colorado's games this year have gone over the total in one out of six opportunities (16.7%).
+- Colorado's games this year have eclipsed the over/under one time in six opportunities (16.7%).

-- When Colorado scores more than 22.4 points, it is 1-0 against the spread and 2-0 overall.
+- Colorado is 1-0 against the spread and 2-0 overall in games when it puts up more than 22.4 points.

-- This year the Buffaloes have six turnovers, 10 fewer than the Ducks have takeaways (16).
+- This season the Buffaloes have six turnovers, 10 fewer than the Ducks have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.